Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 ### Commonly used commands

-There's a set of commands you should become comfortable with during the course to allow you to effectively move around the filesystem and write software on your laptop.
+There's a set of commands you will become comfortable with during the course.
+These commands allow you to effectively move around the filesystem and write software on your laptop.

 * `cd` - change directory.
-To move up into the parent directory use: `cd ..`
+To move up one level and into the parent directory use: `cd ..`
 * `ls` - list the contents of a directory.
 Can also be used as `ls [directory_name]` to list the contents of a specific directory without actually moving (with `cd`) to it
-* `pwd` - print the full location of your current directory
+* `pwd` - present working directory: print the full location of your current directory
-* `mkdir [name]` - create a new directory, with the given `name` after a space
+* `mkdir [name]` - make directory: create a new directory, with the given `name` after a space
 * `touch [file_name]` - create a new file, with the given name (don't forget to add the extension, like `.css` or `.html`)
 * `rm [file_name]` - remove a file
 * `rm -r [directory_name]` - remove a directory (**and all files inside that directory**)